michelleFae/audienceEngagementApi/README.md

     You can use `Control+C` to terminate the server & gateway.
     ![](https://i.imgur.com/wplk28N.png)

-5) Navigate to the subscription_server/src directory and bring up that service.
+5) In a different terminal, navigate to the subscription_server/src directory and bring up that service.
     ```bash
-    cd ../subscription_server/src
+    cd subscription_server/src
     npm run start
     ```
-6) You can test the subscriptions by bringing up the react app.
+6) In another terminal, you can test the subscriptions by bringing up the react app.
     ```bash
-    cd ../../react-app
+    cd react-app
     npm run start
     ```